fission/docs.fission.io/docs/content/languages/java.md

 #### Headers

 You can access headers object from the request object and then use various methods on header object to retrieve a specific header or get a collection of all headers.
+Please note that the header keys will be converted to canonical MIME format header key.

 ```java
 	HttpHeaders headers = req.getHeaders();